Paula737/Shoplifting-Detection-System/README.md

-# 🛒 Shoplifting Detection System (Video Classification + Deployment)
+# 🛒 Shoplifting Detection System

 An **AI-powered video surveillance system** that detects shoplifting activities using **deep learning**.
 This project leverages **video classification with MobileNetV2** and **sequence modeling** to analyze surveillance footage, enabling real-time detection and prevention of retail theft.